yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 ### Tablet splitting

-YugabyteDB also supports [tablet splitting](../../architecture/docdb-sharding/tablet-splitting).
-While streaming changes, if the YugabyteDB source connector detectes that a tablet has been split, it will gracefully handle the splitting and will start polling for the children tablets.
+YugabyteDB also supports [tablet splitting](../../../architecture/docdb-sharding/tablet-splitting).
+While streaming changes, if the YugabyteDB source connector detectes that a tablet has been split, it gracefully handles the splitting and starts polling for the children tablets.

 ### Dynamic addition of new tables

 If a new table is added to a namespace on which there is an active stream ID, then it will be added to the stream.
-The YugabyteDB source connector launches a poller thread at startup which continuously checks if there is a new table added to the stream ID it is configured to poll for, once the connector detects that there is a new table, it signals the Kafka Connect runtime to restart the connector so that the newly added table can be polled.
+The YugabyteDB source connector launches a poller thread at startup which continuously checks if there is a new table added to the stream ID it is configured to poll for, after the connector detects that there is a new table, it signals the Kafka Connect runtime to restart the connector so that the newly added table can be polled.
 The behaviour of this poller thread can be governed by the configuration properties `auto.add.new.tables` and `new.table.poll.interval.ms`, refer to [configuration properties](#connector-configuration-properties) for more details.

 ### Schema evolution

 The YugabyteDB source connector caches schema at the tablet level, this means that for every tablet the connector has a copy of the current schema for the tablet it is polling the changes for.
-As soon as a DDL command is executed on the source table, CDC service emits a record with the new schema for all the tablets, the YugabyteDB source connector then reads those records and modifies its cached schema gracefully.
+As soon as a DDL command is executed on the source table, CDC service emits a record with the new schema for all the tablets.
+The YugabyteDB source connector then reads those records and modifies its cached schema gracefully.

 {{< warning title="No backfill support" >}}